akhilanandsirra/covid-19Tracker/README.md

 ## Introduction

-Devloped and designed a Covid-19 Tracker web-app to keep track of coronavirus cases around the world.
+Developed and designed a Covid-19 Tracker web-app to keep track of coronavirus cases around the world.
 A detailed card shows the extent of the coronavirus outbreak, with charts of the number of cases by country.

 This project was created using React, Charts.JS and Material UI.